 Microsoft introduced the User Account Control in Windows Vista in a way that it got on the nerves of many users of the system due the the sheer number of prompts that users of the operating system were bombarded with.
-The UAC behavior has been improved since then reducing the number of prompts that users receive when they work with the computer system.
+The UAC behavior has been improved since then; the number of prompts that users receive when they work with the computer system was reduced significantly.

 The behavior is not overly optimized though.
 You do for instance receive UAC prompts even if you are logged in with an admin account which experienced users who know what they are doing may not like at all.